sarveshpandit6769/creator-directory/README.md

 Open **Terminal 1**:

-If Module Error showing then install from terminal and run this command
+If Module Express Error showing then install from terminal and run this command
 ```bash
 npm install express
 ```